Testsigma

 • The second is the need to make the automation easy and quick.
 Now, with codeless testing, automation is easier than ever because the biggest hurdle of coding and debugging the code has now been removed.

-• Third is the need for making the automated test cases reviewable.
-The developed code results in a usable product at some point so that is where it can be verified by users but the correctness of automated test cases was not something that was reviewable till the the time codeless automation came into existence.
-Now, with codeless testing, the non-technical members of a project including the clients can review the automated tests and provide feedback if there is some scenario that was not automated according to the actual use cases.
+• Third is the need to make the automated test cases reviewable.
+The developed code results in a usable product at some point so that is where it can be verified by users, but the correctness of automated test cases was not something that was reviewable till the time codeless automation came into existence.
+Now, with codeless testing, the non-technical members of a project, including the clients, can review the automated tests and provide feedback if there is a scenario that was not automated according to the actual use cases.

 Codeless Test Automation is exactly the same process as codeless testing.